1ramihamada/xbox-rumble-test/README.md

 # xbox-rumble-test

-This project provides a Python script, `xbox_rumble.py`, to test rumble functionality on an Xbox controller.
+This project provides a Python script, `xbox_rumble.py`, to test rumble functionality on an Xbox 360/ Xbox One controller.

 ## What It Does